plunify/InTime/docs/quickstart.md

 ### Using Quartus

-For Quartus, we will select the "Default" recipe.
-This recipe generates different synthesis and implementation options.
+For Quartus, we will select the "Hotstart" recipe.
 The purpose of this recipe is to learn about the dependencies between the design and the tool parameters through multiple rounds of compilations.
 Note that the list of recipes available for Quartus is different from other toolchains.

 ![Quartus Recipes](images/quickstart/recipes_quartus.png)

 **Configure the flow properties**

-For the default recipe, configure the following properties below.
+Configure the following properties below.

 * Run Target: **Local**
 * Runs Per Round: **20** (You can go up to 40.)